lucashassuike/nuvia-enrich/app/fire-enrich/README.md

 ### Alternative: Browser-based API Keys

-If you prefer not to use environment variables, Fire Enrich supports entering API keys directly in the browser:
+If you prefer not to use environment variables, Nuvia Enrich supports entering API keys directly in the browser:
-1. Visit the Fire Enrich page
+1. Visit the Nuvia Enrich page
 2. Click "Enter API Keys" when prompted
 3. Keys are stored securely in localStorage